 Who gets depressed?

 Depression affects children, teens, and adults of all ages.
 No one knows the exact number of teens affected by depression, but we do know that it affects a large number of teens, both male and female, from all ethnic and racial backgrounds.
 Sometimes it happens as a direct result of a stressful or upsetting situation, and sometimes it appears when you would least expect it.
-It’s important to try to understand the difference between feeling sad or “blue” and being what is called “clinically depressed.”
+It’s important to try to understand the difference between feeling sad or “blue’” – which are typical feelings experienced by everyone at times – and being what is called “clinically depressed”.

 What are the symptoms of clinical depression?

-- Not feel like doing things you used to enjoy, like playing sports, hanging out with friends, or studying.
-It is harder to have fun than it used to be.
+- Not feel like doing things you used to enjoy, such as playing sports, hanging out with friends, or studying.
+It may be harder to have fun than it used to be.

 - Feel irritated a lot of the time (things get on your nerves more easily), or you may get angry or lose your temper more easily.

-- Feel tired, bored, or have less energy, or you may be restless and edgy.
+- Feel tired or have less energy, or you may be restless and edgy.

 - Notice changes in your eating habits.
 You may eat more or less than you did before you started feeling depressed.

-- Find it harder to concentrate and make decisions.
+- Find it harder to stay focused and make decisions.